Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 - Burn marks or residue on surfaces

-Important: Visual indicators alone do not confirm contamination.
-Many contaminated properties show no visible signs.
-Testing is always required.
+Important: Visual indicators alone cannot confirm contamination.
+Many contaminated properties show no visible signs at all.
+Testing is always required for a reliable assessment.

 3. Take samples